david-inf/protein-secondary-structure-prediction-dl/README.md

 uv run scripts/datasets.py
 ```

 After running the pipeline you should find processed `*.npy` files in `data/`.
+You can also simply place the processed `*.npy` files in `data/` if you already have them.

-Typical dataset sizes (samples, features):
+Dataset sizes (samples, features):

 - `cullpdb+profile_5926`: 5926 samples, 39900 features per sample (reshaped to length 700 × feature_dim 57)
 - `cullpdb+profile_5926_filtered`: 5365 samples